UK study visa changes affecting applicants in 2026

 Higher maintenance requirements from 11 Nov 2025

-The Home Office announced an increase in the monthly maintenance funds required for new student applicants.
-From 11 November 2025, students studying in London must demonstrate funds of £1,529 per month (up from £1,334) for up to 9 months, while those studying outside London must show £1,171 per month (up from £1,023) for up to 9 months (GOV.UK, no date – a).
+The Home Office announced an increase in the monthly maintenance funds required for new Student and Child Student visa applicants.
+From 11 November 2025, students studying in London must demonstrate funds of £1,529 per month (up from £1,334) for up to 9 months, while those studying outside London must show £1,171 per month (up from £1,023) for up to 9 months (GOV.UK, no date – a; GOV.UK, no date – c).
 The change reflects rising living costs and aims to ensure that incoming international students have enough funds to support themselves while studying in the UK.

-You do not need to provide financial evidence if you have been in the UK for at least 12 months with a valid visa prior to the date of your Student visa application, or you are from a country listed under the “differential evidence requirement” (GOV.UK, no date – a).
+You do not need to provide financial evidence if you have been in the UK for at least 12 months with a valid visa prior to the date of your student visa application, or if you are from a country listed under the “differential evidence requirement” (GOV.UK, no date – a; GOV.UK, no date – c).

 Study visa ban: Afghanistan, Cameroon, Myanmar, and Sudan from 26 Mar 2026

 Additionally, the number of Afghans on work visas seeking asylum has now surpassed the number of issued visas.
-As a result, new Skilled Worker visa applications from Afghan nationals will be refused from 26 March 2026 (GOV.UK, 2026b).
+As a result, new Skilled Worker visa applications from Afghan nationals are refused from 26 March 2026 (GOV.UK, 2026b).

 These stringent measures are implemented in response to a significant increase in asylum claims from legal routes, which have more than trebled since 2021, with 133,760 people claiming asylum after arriving in the UK legally in the past 5 years (GOV.UK, 2026b).